Donders-Institute/Radboud-FUS-measurement-kit/README.md

 #### Software

-The software is shared being as-is.
-Due to it being a 0.8 version, the current version of the software is mainly for inspiration purposes.
-Currently, we are cleaning up, restructuring and rewritting the code to eventually release a 1.0 version.
+The software is provided as-is.
+As it is currently version 0.8, it is mainly intended for inspiration and preliminary use.
+We are actively working on cleaning, restructuring, and rewriting the code for a 1.0 release in the future.

-The main script is [characterizationPipeline.py](characterizationPipeline.py).
-When running this script, a GUI pops up to set the following parameters:
+The primary script is [characterizationPipeline.py](characterizationPipeline.py).
+Running this script launches a GUI to set the following parameters:

-1. 'Path and filename of protocol excel file' - a procotol excel file is required as input, see example template here.
-This excel file contains one or multiple sequences ranging from different foci, power outputs, timing parameters and/or coordinate grids.
-This file is specific for a drivin system-transducer combination.
+1. **Path and filename of protocol excel file**: Select the required protocol Excel file.
+Refer to the example template [here](SonoRover%20One/software/example%20input/protocol%20template/template_protocol_input.xlsx).
+This file contains sequences with various foci, power outputs, timing parameters, and/or coordinate grids.
+It is specific to a driving system-transducer combination.
-  Note: The headers of the excel file can only be changed when the headers used in the code are modified as well.
-  - Sequence
-  - Modulation - drop down
+   **Note**: If you change the headers in the Excel file, you must also update the corresponding headers in the code.
+   - **Sequence**: The sequence number, ranging from 1 to the total number of sequences in the Excel file.
+   - **Modulation**: Choose from Square, Linear, or Tukey ramp shapes from the dropdown.
-  - Ramp duration [us]
+   - **Ramp duration [us]**
-  - Ramp duration step size [us]
+   - **Ramp duration step size [us]**: Temporal resolution of ramping, applicable only for the IGT system.
-  - Pulse duration [us]
+   - **Pulse duration [us]**
-  - Pulse Repetition Frequency [Hz]
+   - **Pulse Repetition Frequency [Hz]**
-  - Pulse Repetition Interval [ms]
+   - **Pulse Repetition Interval [ms]**
-  - Pulse Train Duration [ms]
+   - **Pulse Train Duration [ms]**
-  - Isppa [W/cm2], Global power [mW] or Amplitude [%] - drop down, amplitude for IGT, Isppa or global power for SC
+   - **Isppa [W/cm²], Global power [mW], or Amplitude [%]**: Select the applicable power parameter for the chosen driving system from the dropdown.
+Amplitude is used for the IGT system; Isppa or global power is used for the Sonic Concepts system.
+It is recommended to use global power for the Sonic Concepts system.
+     **Note**: If Isppa is chosen, a conversion table in an Excel file (e.g., [here](SonoRover%20One/software/exampleinput/protocol%20template/isppa_to_global_power_template.xlsx)) is required with global power in mW and intensity in W/cm2.
+If you change the headers in the Excel file, you must also update the corresponding headers in the code.
-  - Corresponding value
+   - **Corresponding value**: The value for the selected power parameter.
-  - Path and filename of Isppa to Global power conversion excel
+   - **Path and filename of Isppa to Global power conversion Excel**: Provide the path to the Isppa-global power conversion table.
+This parameter is skipped if Isppa is not selected.
-  - Focus [mm]
+   - **Focus [mm]**
-  - Coordinates based on excel file or parameters on the right? coordinate excel or defining your own grid.
+   - **Coordinates based on Excel file or parameters on the right?**: Choose to define a grid using a coordinate Excel file or by defining grid sizes in this file from the dropdown.
+Coordinate file examples are [here](SonoRover%20One/software/example%20input/coordinate%20template).
-  - Path and filename of coordinate excel - example coordinate files can be found here
-  - max. + x [mm] w.r.t. relative zero
+     **Note**: Coordinate files allow more flexibility in grid point arrangement.
+All grids are based on a chosen zero point (for example: focus or exit plane).
+Headers in the Excel file must match those used in the code.
+   - **Path and filename of coordinate Excel**: Provide the path to the coordinate Excel file.
+This parameter is skipped if 'Coordinates based on Excel file' is not selected.

+   **Note**: if 'Parameters on the right' is not chosen as input parameter, below parameters are skipped.
-  - max. - x [mm] w.r.t. relative zero
+   - **max. ± x [mm] w.r.t. relative zero**: The maximum movement in the ±x direction in mm relative to the chosen zero point.
-  - max. + y [mm] w.r.t. relative zero
-  - max. - y [mm] w.r.t. relative zero
+   - **max. ± y [mm] w.r.t. relative zero**: The maximum movement in the ±y direction in mm relative to the chosen zero point.
-  - max. + z [mm] w.r.t. relative zero
-  - max. - z [mm] w.r.t. relative zero
+   - **max. ± z [mm] w.r.t. relative zero**: The maximum movement in the ±z direction in mm relative to the chosen zero point.
-  - direction_slices
-  - direction_rows
-  - direction_columns
-  - step_size_x [mm]
-  - step_size_y [mm]
-  - step_size_z [mm]
+   - **direction_slices**: Choose the direction of the slices from the dropdown.
+Refer to the example image in the [protocol template](SonoRover%20One/software/example%20input/protocol%20template/template_protocol_input.xlsx).
+   - **direction_rows**: Choose the direction of the rows from the dropdown.
+Refer to the example image in the [protocol template](SonoRover%20One/software/example%20input/protocol%20template/template_protocol_input.xlsx).
+   - **direction_columns**: Choose the direction of the columns from the dropdown.
+Refer to the example image in the [protocol template](SonoRover%20One/software/example%20input/protocol%20template/template_protocol_input.xlsx).
+   - **step_size_x [mm]**: The grid size in the x-direction.
+   - **step_size_y [mm]**: The grid size in the y-direction.
+   - **step_size_z [mm]**: The grid size in the z-direction.

 ![image](https://github.com/MaCuinea/Radboud-FUS-measurement-kit/assets/134381864/d5067c99-ecb0-47d8-8cb6-f6ff2761c694)

-2. US Driving System
+2. **US Driving System**
-3. Transducer
+3. **Transducer**
-4. Operating frequency [kHz]
+4. **Operating frequency [kHz]**
-5. COM port of US driving system
+5. **COM port of US driving system**: Required for Sonic Concepts driving system.
-6. COM port of positioning system
+6. **COM port of positioning system**
-7. Hydrophone acquisition time [us]
+7. **Hydrophone acquisition time [us]**
-8. Picoscope sampling frequency multiplication factor
+8. **Picoscope sampling frequency multiplication factor**: Minimum multiplication factor is 2.
-9. Absolute G code x-coordinate of relative zero
+9. **Absolute G code x-coordinate of relative zero**: The x-coordinate of the chosen zero point.
-10. Absolute G code y-coordinate of relative zero
+10. **Absolute G code y-coordinate of relative zero**: The y-coordinate of the chosen zero point.
-11. Absolute G code z-coordinate of relative zero
+11. **Absolute G code z-coordinate of relative zero**: The z-coordinate of the chosen zero point.
-12. Perform all protocols in sequence without waiting for user input?
+12. **Perform all protocols in sequence without waiting for user input?**: If yes, the characterization will proceed through all sequences in the protocol Excel file without stopping for input between sequences.

+After all parameters are set, click 'ok' to start the characterization.
+Log files and an output folder will be created in the same directory as the protocol Excel file.

 ![image](https://github.com/MaCuinea/Radboud-FUS-measurement-kit/assets/134381864/dcc80f2d-cc04-42ec-afbc-a19f55aed547)